 When we’re building an app, we sometimes have to choose tools to help us manage servers and make our life and work easier.
-At Netguru, we are working on many applications and we manage a lot of servers, so here we present a list of tools we use on a daily basis, which we like, and would recommend.
+At Netguru, we work on many applications, and we manage a lot of servers, so here we present a list of tools we use on a daily basis - tools which we like and would recommend using.

 A sample playbook that installs curl and writes to a file would look like:

 It is indeed easy to read, and after a first quick glance, it is clear what this playbook is trying to achieve.
 It’s worth noting that, since all we are doing is connecting to machines over ssh, we can write scripts in languages such as Ruby or Python, then copy them over to the machine and execute them.

 Docker is an open-source platform for building, shipping and running distributed applications.
 It gives us a common toolbox to take advantage of the distributed and networked nature of modern applications.
 It lets us make a specific application into a small, self-contained mini operating system.
 It is very similar to a virtual machine, but instead of having a completely different machine, it all happens on the same host.
 There is the docker daemon which handles everything.
 Then, there are images (a similar concept to a class in Ruby world), and finally, the containers which are the single instances of images and which run a specific application.

 Docker allows us to “contain” an application into its own “box”, which can be shipped to absolutely any system with Docker installed.
 This deals with the common issues associated with dependency hell.
 Docker allows us to create a box with all the dependencies for an app inside the box without the need to install them on the host machine.
 This process allows the whole team to have a version of the environment.